ameksike/mongodb-auth/doc/password-authentication.md

 ### Environment Variables

-Create a `.env` file in your project root:
+Create a `.env` file in your project root.
+The configuration depends on whether you're connecting to a local MongoDB instance or MongoDB Atlas:

+### For Local MongoDB:
 ```env
 MONGO_HOST=localhost
 MONGO_PORT=27017